Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Discussion

 At a broader level, our measurements are based on flow fields generated by the two flagella rather than their direct motion.
 As a result, the recorded signals represent an effective measure of flagellar coordination but do not allow us to isolate the detailed contributions of each flagellum or identify the specific coupling pathways responsible for resynchronization.
 Direct imaging of flagellar motion, ideally resolving \textit{cis} and \textit{trans} beating patterns, would help bridge this gap and allow a more detailed comparison with models that explicitly include amplitude dynamics and hydrodynamic interactions \cite{brumley_flagellar_2014,liu_transitions_2018,friedrich_hydrodynamic_2016,zorrilla_role_2025,hu_multiflagellate_2024}.
-In this context, applying our time-frequency synchronization framework to mutants such as \textit{ptx1}, which exhibit both in-phase and anti-phase beating modes, with the latter occurring at higher frequencies, could provide a valuable test case.
+Importantly, the same wavelet-based extraction of instantaneous frequency and phase, and the corresponding Phase Synchronization Index, could be applied without modification to any direct flagellar signal, including curvature, tip displacement or tangent angle time series.
+Direct flagellar tracking would be a valuable next step.
+A promising future application of our framework would be to apply our framework to the \textit{ptx1} mutant, which exhibits spontaneous transitions between in-phase and anti-phase modes \cite{zorrilla_role_2025}.
+Such dynamics would allow probing intrinsic synchronization and phase-slip events without external perturbations.
 Interestingly, this would perhaps lead us to quantify the energy loss or recovery of algae in the different swimming stages: does the algae select a swimming mode on the basis of a criterion of economy or a criterion of adaptation?
 Such analyses would enable direct investigation of how coupling strength and frequency asymmetry influence synchronization and gait selection.

 Together, these results demonstrate the power of adaptive time-frequency methods to resolve transient synchronization dynamics.
 They also highlight new questions on the interplay between intrinsic oscillatory modes, amplitude regulation, and coupling mechanisms in eukaryotic flagella.
 While demonstrated here on flagellar dynamics, this approach may broadly be applied to other biological or physical systems where oscillatory coordination evolves in time.